Ilaggerz/Ilaggerz/README.md

-# Hello there 👋 and Welcome to my Personal Repository
+# Hello there 👋 and Welcome to my personal repository.

 ---
 > Stop chasing perfection instead Always try to be better.